blancaag/ss_image_class/README.md

 # Project Title

-The purpose of this project is to assess the achivable accuracy on the sushi/sandwich image classification problem, using a set of 800 images and data augmentation.
+The purpose of this project is to assess the achivable accuracy on the sushi/sandwich image classification problem, using a set of 800 images and data augmentation -640 for training.
 Further data has been collected and results will be added to this repository over the next days.

 The following table show the results obtained after a few epochs of model training, which leaves scope for further accuracy improvement.